 A study done by Nobel Prize winner Elizabeth Blackburn found that a vegan diet caused more than 500 genes to change in three months, turning on genes that prevent disease and turning off genes that cause cancer, heart disease, and other illnesses.

-Do you have any interesting or fun facts about vegan diets that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about vegan diets?
+Share them in the comments below!